 intReturnCode = objShell.Run(strShutdownCMD,1,vbTrue)

 The Run method has three parameters, the first parameter (strShutdownCMD) is the command we wish to run.
 The second parameter (1), is the window style the command is run in.
 Finally the third parameter (vbTrue), WaitOnReturn.
 This value is false by default, so setting it to true allows you to capture that code.
-Now, I didn’t know all the codes that would be returned from the command, but after some diligent Googling, I found something better than what I was originally looking for, a post on the Symantec connect site called Windows System Error Codes (exit codes) Description.
+Now, I didn’t know all the codes that would be returned from the command, but after some diligent Googling, I found something better than what I was originally looking for, a post on the Symantec connect site called Windows System Error Codes (exit codes) Description(Moved to Broadcom at some point).
 This appears to be quite the list of codes returned from Windows, and the really nice thing is that they appear to be either current, or Microsoft has never really changed them.
 Being the geek that I am I copied that list into a .csv and have placed it on my server every now and again I need access to that information.

 I’m sure that this information is also located somewhere on the Microsoft site, but at least it’s documented someplace else.